Paisley, Renfrewshire: Transport

+Road

 Paisley is connected by road to the UK motorway network, with the M8 running along the northern edge of the town, Junctions 27, 28 and 29 providing access to Greenock to the west and Glasgow to the east.
 This forms part of the unsigned E05 Euroroute from Greenock to Gibraltar.
 Many major A roads converge through the town, including the A726, A737 and A761.

+Public transport partnership

 The Strathclyde Partnership for Transport, a public body, has direct operational responsibilities covering the area, such as supporting (and in some cases running) local bus services in Paisley (Graham's Bus Service) and across Strathclyde.

+Railways

 The town has four railway stations and is linked by rail to Glasgow city centre as well as Inverclyde and the Ayrshire coast.
 Paisley Gilmour Street is the largest of the stations and is also the fourth busiest train station in Scotland.
 There are also smaller stations at Paisley St James, Paisley Canal and Hawkhead.
 The rail links also connect to Glasgow Prestwick International Airport and ferry routes to Dunoon, the Isle of Arran, Isle of Bute and Northern Ireland.
 Over the years there have been thirteen railway stations in Paisley and three rail lines that are now closed (The Paisley and Barrhead District Railway, the Barrhead Branch of the GSWR, and the Paisley and Renfrew Railway).
 Paisley Canal station and the Paisley Canal Line owe their names to the Glasgow, Paisley and Johnstone Canal which occupied the route of the line until 1885, when it was filled in.
 The line reusues part of the Paisley Canal, which was the site of the Paisley canal disaster in 1810.

+Air

 Glasgow Airport, operated by AGS Airports, is Scotland's largest airport, located to the north of Paisley at Abbotsinch.
 It is adjacent to the M8 motorway and served by buses from Paisley Gilmour Street railway station.
 The planned Glasgow Airport Rail Link project, which was to run through Paisley, was abandoned in 2009.
 As mentioned above, Glasgow Prestwick Airport in Ayrshire is directly accessible by rail from Paisley Gilmour Street station.